crate/cloud-reference/docs/overview.rst

 or delete users by using the bin icon.
 To add new users to the organization, in this tab, click the *Add user* button in the top right.

-To learn more about user roles and their meaning, see our Documentation on `user roles`_.
+To learn more about user roles and their meaning, see our documentation on `user roles`_.